-Then Absalom said to Ahithophel, “Give counsel as to what we should do.”
+Then Absalom said to Ahithophel, “Give advice as to what we should do.”
 And Ahithophel said to Absalom, “Go in to your father’s concubines, whom he has left to keep the house; and all Israel will hear that you are abhorred by your father.
 Then the hands of all who are with you will be strong.”
 So they pitched a tent for Absalom on the top of the house, and Absalom went in to his father’s concubines in the sight of all Israel.
 Now the advice of Ahithophel, which he gave in those days, was as if one had inquired at the oracle of God.
 So was all the advice of Ahithophel both with David and with Absalom.

 a.
 Ahithophel said to Absalom, “Go into your father’s concubines”: Ahithophel told Absalom to do something so offensive that it would eliminate any possibility of reconciliation with David.
 Ahithophel felt this strong statement would give courage to Absalom’s followers.

 i.
 In the ancient world, taking the king’s concubines was not only an act of immorality; but also, an act of treason.
 This was a way for Absalom to not only replace David but also to completely repudiate his father.

 ii.
 Why did Ahithophel give such radical advice?
 Because it made sense from his own self-interest.
 Ahithophel had the most to lose if Absalom failed to keep the throne or if David and Absalom reconciled.
 He would be revealed and rejected as a traitor.